toorajhelmi/neosis/docs/content/chapter2/README.md

 This operational definition provides a complete, minimal description of how a single Neo interacts with the NeoVerse, computes, earns or loses energy, and modifies its own structure over time.
 In the next section, we introduce a performance measure that summarizes how efficiently a Neo converts structure and energy into predictive success.

-## 2.7 Performance Measures: Lifetime and Vitality
+## 2.7 Performance Measures

 The formal model of Neosis defines a complete energy trajectory
 $$
 N_0, N_1, N_2, \dots
 $$
 for each Neo interacting with a given NeoVerse.
-This trajectory already combines prediction rewards and structural costs, so we do not introduce an additional ratio of “reward over cost.”
-Instead, we summarize performance with two simple quantities that capture how long a Neo remains alive and how much energy it manages to accumulate during its existence.
+This trajectory already combines prediction rewards and structural costs, so we do not introduce an additional ratio of "reward over cost."
+Instead, we summarize performance with a primary long-term measure—**Survivability**—that captures the probability of sustained survival, along with two transient measures that describe short-term behavior.

+### 2.7.1 Survivability

+The **Survivability** of a Neo is defined as the probability that it maintains positive energy indefinitely in a given NeoVerse.
+Formally, for a Neo with initial energy $$N_0 > 0$$ and energy trajectory $$\{N_t\}_{t \ge 0}$$, we define

+$$
+\text{Survivability} = \mathbb{P}\left(\liminf_{t \to \infty} N_t > 0\right).
+$$

+This measure captures the long-term viability of a Neo's structure and parameters in its environment.
+A Neo with high survivability has evolved a configuration that, on average, maintains a positive energy drift over time, allowing it to persist indefinitely despite stochastic fluctuations.
+In contrast, a Neo with low survivability is doomed to eventual extinction, even if it may survive for extended periods due to favorable short-term fluctuations.

+Survivability depends on the interplay between the Neo's predictive accuracy, its structural costs, and the statistics of the NeoVerse.
+In later chapters, we will show how survivability can be analyzed through the energy drift and variance, revealing critical phase transitions between certain extinction and possible long-term survival.

-### 2.7.1 Lifetime
+### 2.7.2 Transient Measures: Lifetime and Vitality

+While survivability captures long-term prospects, two transient measures provide insight into short-term performance:

-A Neo is considered alive at tick $$t$$ if its energy is strictly positive, $$N_t > 0$$.
+**Lifetime** $$\tau$$: A Neo is considered alive at tick $$t$$ if its energy is strictly positive, $$N_t > 0$$.
 Once its energy reaches zero, it becomes inert and can no longer compute or mutate.
-We define the **lifetime**
+We define the lifetime as

 $$
 \tau = \max\{t \ge 0 : N_t > 0\},
 $$

-as the last tick at which the Neo is still alive.
-A longer lifetime indicates that the Neo is better at maintaining a positive energy budget in the given environment, either by predicting well, using a frugal structure, or both.
+the last tick at which the Neo is still alive.
+Lifetime measures how long a Neo persists in a single run, but it is a transient quantity: even a Neo with zero survivability may achieve a long lifetime in a particular trajectory due to favorable noise realizations.

-### 2.7.2 Vitality

-While lifetime measures how long a Neo survives, we also want to quantify how energetically “alive” it becomes during that period.
-We define the **Vitality** of a Neo as the maximum energy it attains over its lifetime:
+**Vitality**: We define the **Vitality** of a Neo as the maximum energy it attains over its lifetime:

 $$
 \text{Vitality} = \max_{0 \le t \le \tau} N_t.
 $$
-A high Vitality means that the Neo was able to build up a substantial energy reserve at some point in its life, reflecting a strong match between its internal structure and the statistics of the NeoVerse.
-A low Vitality indicates that the Neo never accumulated much energy and remained close to the brink of exhaustion.

-In most analyses, we will consider the pair $$(\tau,\ \text{Vitality})$$ as the basic summary of a Neo’s performance in a given environment.
-This pair captures both endurance (how long the Neo survives) and energetic strength (how “alive” it becomes) without introducing additional normalizations or heuristic ratios.
-More refined metrics can be derived from the full trajectory $$\{N_t\}$$ when needed in later chapters, but lifetime and Vitality are sufficient for the core formal model developed here.
+Vitality quantifies how energetically "alive" a Neo becomes during its existence, reflecting its ability to accumulate energy reserves.
+Like lifetime, vitality is transient: it describes a single trajectory and does not directly predict long-term survival.

+In most analyses, we will use survivability as the primary performance measure for assessing the long-term viability of Neo configurations.
+The transient measures $$(\tau,\ \text{Vitality})$$ provide complementary information about short-term behavior and can be useful for understanding individual trajectories, but they do not capture the fundamental question of whether a Neo can persist indefinitely in its environment.

 ## 2.8 Rationale for the Neo Structure